Sean Bean as Boromir unsure about the fellowship's plan in 'Lord of the Rings'

 (Dreamworks)

-Indeed, this movie had no right under the laws of the King to be as good as it was.
-Indeed, I remember peeping a trailer for the film in the days of yesteryear and thought “how quaint, a minor bard hath spun a tale of silly seafaring folk attempting to tame one of the deadlie of beastes in all of fantasy.
+This movie had no right under the laws of the King to be as good as it was.
+Indeed, I remember peeping a trailer for the film in the days of yesteryear and thought “How quaint, a minor bard hath spun a tale of silly seafaring folk attempting to tame one of the deadlie of beastes in all of fantasy.
 I shall attend the premiere and have a fine guffaw.”
 But indeed, I was made a fool (a difficult feat) for the film indeed hath depth and heart like no other film I had seen in years.

 10. Pan’s Labyrinth (2006)